SignPath/fdn-website/Vim.markdown

 permalink: /Vim/
 ---

-# Vim - the ubiquitous text editor
+# The ubiquitous text editor

 Vim is a highly configurable text editor for efficiently creating and changing any kind of text.
 It is included as "vi" with most UNIX systems and with Apple OS X.